codetakki/remoteToLocalimagevsCode/README.md

 ## Features

-Replace remote images in workspace with "Replace remote images " command Adds a Code Lens above image urls that lets you replace single images Change the path of downloaded images relative to the current workspace Change how image names are formatted
+Replace remote images in workspace with "Replace remote images " command<br>
+Adds a Code Lens above image urls that lets you replace single images <br>
+Change the path of downloaded images relative to the current workspace<br>
+Change how image names are formatted

 ![](images/remoteimagesevcode.webp)